-Activities: These are the sort of work the resources perform eg: Setting up machine, ordering a raw material, designing a computer system, etc.
+Activities: These are the sort of work the resources perform eg: Setting up the machine, ordering raw material, designing a computer system, etc.

-There are many case studies which have proved that activity based costing is more effective and practical method to allocate common overheads among products / Projects/depts.
-Hence when the businesses try to understand the correct cost structure of a product or project or dept then it must use activity based costing as a tool to get clear picture.
+There are many case studies which have proved that activity-based costing is a more effective and practical method to allocate common overheads among products / Projects/depts.
+Hence when the businesses try to understand the correct cost structure of a product or project or dept then it must use activity-based costing as a tool to get a clear picture.

 - Benchmarking: is the formal process of measuring and comparing a company’s operations, products, and services against those of top performers both within and outside the company’s primary industry.
 It is a management practice that specifically directs a company’s focus outside its own walls and is aimed squarely at the marketplace and its competition.
 It helps companies cultivate a culture of change, adaptation and continuous improvement.
 It can be instrumental in increasing the efficiency of the company and thereby reducing cost.

 - Linking financial MIS with operational MIS: Financial MIS in the form of Profit & loss statement can help companies to understand its financial performance for a particular period.
-It can help to understand the various variable cost and fixed cost incurred.
-However it cannot help to understand as to why the company has incurred such cost.
+It can help to understand the various variable cost and the fixed cost incurred.
+However, it cannot help to understand as to why the company has incurred such cost.
 In order to understand the reason for incurring this cost, the company needs to link the operational MIS given by various operational depts with its financial MIS.
-Hence for example a manufacturing company has variable cost of wages of 1000 laborers and fixed overheads towards such labors such as labor accommodation rent, visa cost etc. If the company wants to understand why it is having labour cost and other cost associated with it, then it needs to review the production department’s report which shows the productivity of these 1000 laborers in terms of how they are deployed, how many shifts the manufacturing plant is running, how many units are being produced each month by these 1000 laborers, etc. Such analysis can help to justify the need for 1000 laborers for the company.
+Hence, for example, a manufacturing company has a variable cost of wages of 1000 labourers and fixed overheads towards such labours such as labour accommodation rent, visa cost etc. If the company wants to understand why it is having labour cost and other cost associated with it, then it needs to review the production department’s report which shows the productivity of these 1000 labourers in terms of how they are deployed, how many shifts the manufacturing plant is running, how many units are being produced each month by these 1000 labourers, etc. Such analysis can help to justify the need for 1000 labourers for the company.

 - Understanding Advertisement expenses: The purpose of incurring this expense is to build the brand of the company, to do marketing of its products and thereby generate or improve sales of the company.
-However it is important to analyze how a particular ad campaign or advertisement is helping company to generate sales.
+However, it is important to analyze how a particular ad campaign or advertisement is helping the company to generate sales.
 Unless this cause-effect analysis is done it is difficult to justify the need for this type of expenses.
 Many companies allocate budget for advertisement expenses as a % of sales.
-However purpose of incurring this type of expense is to generate sales.
-Hence companies should do other way around i.e based on the nature of advertisement and expenses incurred sales target should be fixed.
+However, the purpose of incurring this type of expense is to generate sales.
+Hence companies should do another way around i.e based on the nature of advertisement and expenses incurred sales target should be fixed.